Dmitriy837/DKPopupMenu/README.md

 # DKPopupMenu

 A fast and simple way to add Android-like looking popup menu anywhere in a project with API similar to UIAlertController, but simpler :)

 ![](Demo/simple.jpg)

-Optionally, any nib file can be used to present menu cell's content.
+Optionally, a nib file can be used to present menu cell's content.

 ![](Demo/custom.jpg)

 [![CI Status](http://img.shields.io/travis/DmytroKovryhin/DKPopupMenu.svg?style=flat)](https://travis-ci.org/DmytroKovryhin/DKPopupMenu)